TD$\Delta$SCF: Time-Dependent Density Functional Theory with a Non-Aufbau Reference for near-degenerate states: Theory

-We should also note that TD$\Delta$SCF shares the same spin-contamination issue as SF-TDDFT.
+the same spin-contamination issue as SF-TDDFT.
 Because the singly excited non-Aufbau $\Delta$SCF state typically used in TD$\Delta$SCF is a mixture of singlet and triplet configurations, the resulting TDA solutions are often spin contaminated.
-In practice, however, as will be demonstrated, the lowest states exhibit only very small spin contamination, similar to what is observed in SF-TDDFT.
+In practice, however, as will be demonstrated, the lowest states (obtained mainly as a linear combination of closed-shell configurations in Fig.~\ref{fig:Illustration_some_method}) exhibit only very small spin contamination, similar to what is observed in SF-TDDFT.
+Recent mixed-reference extensions of SF-TDDFT by Choi and co-workers have addressed related spin-contamination and spin-adaptation issues in the spin-flip framework.\cite{MRSFTDDFT} Although the present work does not employ such a mixed-reference construction, similar ideas may be useful for further reducing spin contamination in TD$\Delta$SCF.

 Another important difference between TD$\Delta$SCF and SF-TDDFT is that the former cannot, in principle, describe triplet states within the same response space, whereas the latter includes them naturally among its solutions.
-Consequently, triplet states must be treated in separate calculations within the TD$\Delta$SCF framework. \black
+Consequently, triplet states must be treated in separate calculations within the TD$\Delta$SCF framework.